 Key Takeaways

 Insperity, Inc. delivers human resources and business performance solutions to small and mid-sized businesses across the U.S., operating under a co-employment model that allows clients to outsource many employer responsibilities.
-With a 13-year track record of dividend growth and a current yield of 3.38%, it’s a company that continues to appeal to income-focused investors, even in the face of recent earnings pressure.
+With a 13-year track record of dividend growth and a current yield of 11.43%, the company continues to attract attention from income-focused investors, though the financial picture underlying that yield has deteriorated sharply over the past year.

 Recent Events